Home > How to Configure Guide Bot

 A new window will appear.

-The right side of this screen allows you to configure your bot dialog.
-The left side lets you set your bot name, image and shows a preview of the bot dialog as you construct it.
-As you add options on the right hand side, you will see buttons appearing on the left hand side.
+The right side of this screen allows you to configure bot dialog.
+Above the field input, it lets you set your bot name and image, and shows a preview of the bot dialog as you construct it.
+As you add options on the right-hand side, you will see buttons appear on the left-hand side.

 You can give your Guide Bot a unique internal name.
 This name will appear in various places in your administrative settings, but will not be displayed to your visitors.
-This name allows you to name each bot descriptively (e.g., SalesBot #1)
+This name allows you to name each bot descriptively (e.g., SalesBot #1).
+It is recommended to use this to explain the primary function of the bot to aid in reporting.

 You can provide a unique bot image for your bot.
 Simply upload a JPG or PNG image of your choosing.
 We strongly recommend using a bot image rather than a person – people will know it is a bot and typically don’t appreciate fakery.